 Auto-update

-Squirrel for Windows, Sparkle for macOS, custom delta updaters for Linux.
+Squirrel for Windows, Sparkle for macOS, custom update pipelines for Linux.

 05